ricardojmendez/tropology/README.md

 ### Testing

 Clojure tests can be run with `lein test`, once the [test database](#postgresql) has been created.
-For the ClojureScript tests you'll need to install [PhantomJS 2](http://phantomjs.org/), and run `lein cljsbuild test`.
+For the ClojureScript tests you'll need to install [PhantomJS 2](http://phantomjs.org/), and run `lein doo phantom` (which can be used to continually run the tests as you work).

 ## A note on Cursive Clojure